rashmiNimesha/BNLP/README.md

 Features

- Core API endpoints for loan generation
+•	Core API endpoints for loan generation
- API endpoints load loans and installments to the dashboard use laravel websockets to real time Updates
+•	API endpoints load loans and installments to the dashboard
+•	Use Laravel web sockets to real time Updates
- Modular and scalable architecture
+•	Modular and scalable architecture
+•	Loan status filtering and search
+•	Data visualization of loan details using Pie Chart

 Tech Stack